mrazjava/booklink-backend/.aws/README.md

 is rendered and uploaded to AWS [ECS](https://aws.amazon.com/ecs/).
 This in turn tells the [service](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-service.html) to re-deploy the latest image as defined in the new specification of a task definition.

-Upon issued github release (which tags master branch), sources are built, tested and a final version of a docker image is assembled and pushed to ECR.
-The version is derived from version definied via github release interface (eg: `vX.X.X`).
+Upon issued [github release](https://github.com/mrazjava/booklink-backend/releases) (which tags master branch), sources are built, tested and a final version of a docker image is assembled and pushed to ECR.
+The version is derived from version defined via github release interface (eg: `vX.X.X`).
 A live release is made manually by creating a new revision of a live task pointing to a final version of the docker image.